FraTesta/experimental_ws/src/final_assignment/README.md

 ```
 roslaunch final_assignment noSleep.launch
 ```
-You can check the track phase and its obstacle avoidance algorithm by running this test version:
+You can test the track phase and its obstacle avoidance algorithm by running this test version:
 ```
 roslaunch final_assignment testTrackObsAv.launch
 ```
+You can check the corrections applied from the first terminal.

 ## **System's Limitations**
 **a)**  The system was tested for a long period having in general good behaviors.
 However some times in the first terminal might appear an error message saying that the robot is not able to find a global path.
 It's a problem related to the *move_base* package settings.
 I was not able to solve it, however it's very rare that happens and most of the time the system automatically solves such problem by finding again the path or detecting a new ball.
 If for this reason the robot stops, it is sufficient for the user to type "play" to abort the current mission.